angular/angular/aio/content/guide/app-shell.md

 ng run my-app:app-shell:production
 </code-example>

-To verify the build output, open `dist/my-app/browser/index.html`.
+To verify the build output, open <code class="no-auto-link">dist/my-app/browser/index.html</code>.
 Look for default text `app-shell works!` to show that the application shell route was rendered as part of the output.